Farm managers need to have technical and practical competence, as well as the ability to make sound business decisions

 Organisations offering work experience and training schemes for students and new graduates include:

-- Management Development Services (MDS): offers a scheme for graduates wishing to enter the fresh produce and arable industry, which includes secondments in the UK or overseas.
+- Management Development Services (MDS) - offering a scheme for graduates wishing to enter the fresh produce and arable industry, which includes secondments in the UK or overseas

-- Sentry Farms: accepts applications from those looking for trainee manager roles.
+- Sentry Farms - a farming company accepting applications from those looking for trainee manager roles.

 A useful organisation for arranging work experience abroad is the World-Wide Opportunities on Organic Farms (WWOOF).

 - agricultural colleges

 - the Department for Environment, Food & Rural Affairs (DEFRA)

 - large food-producing companies